jspecify/jspecify/samples/README.md

 -   `jspecify_nullness_mismatch`

-Two further categories are optional:  they are relevant to some JSpecify checkers, but not all.
+Two further categories are relevant to some JSpecify checkers, but not all.

 -   `jspecify_unrecognized_location`: for cases like `class @Nullable Foo {}`,
     in which JSpecify neither forbids annotations nor currently specifies